Steffo99/steffula-ultra/README.md

 # Steffula Ultra

-_Steffula theme for Visual Studio Code, inspired and based on the IntelliJ IDEA "Darcula" color theme_
+_Steffula theme for IntelliJ IDEA, inspired and based on the "Darcula" color theme_

 </div>